 Create a diverse team

-You also need to build out a diverse mapping team to represent the whole business.
+When creating a customer journey map, you also need to build out a diverse mapping team to represent the whole business.
 Include frontline staff, day-to-day management, corporate teams, HR, and business support functions.
-They will give you vital feedback, advice and perspectives you hadn’t thought of.
+They will give you vital feedback, advice, and perspectives you hadn’t thought of.

 Every customer journey mapping process should end by asking ‘what next?’ so you can follow through and take action.